 Creativity is like opening a window so the breeze can come in, or a bird.
 Creativity happens more easily when the mind is open and free of self-criticism.
 First we have to open the window, then allow what inspiration comes in.
 Discernment comes later in the creative process.

 Want to get in touch with your creativity even further?
-Enjoy our free download: 10 ways to expand your creative potential.
+Enjoy my free download: 10 ways to expand your creative potential.